Businesswoman's ex breaks down in court after defence accuses him of murder

 Jurors were shown CCTV footage of Zheng wearing a pair of running shoes at a restaurant on the day before Zhong's body was found.
 They weren't among the photographed shoes.

-"If you can show me a very clear picture [of the shoes in the CCTV footage] I think I should be able to tell you where the shoes is and maybe the court can collect the shoes if it's important to this case," Zheng told Wimsett as the lawyer ignored his offer.
+"If you can show me a very clear picture [of the shoes in the CCTV footage] I think I should be able to tell you where the shoes are.
+Maybe the court can collect the shoes if it's important to this case," Zheng told Wimsett as the lawyer ignored his offer.

 "I had no intention whatsoever to hide any information about my shoes."